GreatChijioke-01/pencyl/README.md

 ---

-## Why Pencyl AI?
+## Why Pencyl?

 Traditional AI-powered code editors can feel sluggish, heavy, and resource-hungry—often consuming gigabytes of RAM and bogging down your system just to stay open.

-**Pencyl AI** is designed from the ground up to be an **ultra-lightweight, lightning-fast IDE with seamless AI integration**.
+**Pencyl** is designed from the ground up to be an **ultra-lightweight, lightning-fast IDE with seamless AI integration**.
 Powered by **Tauri 2.0 (Rust)** and the **Monaco Editor**, Pencyl delivers sub-second startup times and a minimal memory footprint while giving you deep, controllable AI collaboration—offering the raw performance of a native desktop app with the intelligence of modern LLMs.

 ---